Content is important to your employee advocacy program but your content management needs to be sound to make it easy and effective.

 Everyone in your organization who works in content should be on the same page.
 You don’t want some people working on a big initiative that you know nothing about and vice versa.
 That prevents your messaging and efforts from being consistent.

 If you’re building out content, make sure your SEO team knows about it.
 This way they can help you draw attention to it outside of social media.
 But you want to know what keywords and topics they are going after so you know what content topics are coming down the pike.

 For example, if I want content on measuring marketing ROI, and I don’t know that my SEO team has content on this in the works that will be out tomorrow, then I might waste time today trying to find content on that topic.
 Even if they don’t have that in the works, maybe they can make it happen for you and have something for you within the next week.

 Stay on the same page as your SEO team for your content management initiatives, and it’ll help you both.

 Content management is incredibly important to your employee advocacy program and it can be extremely beneficial if you know how to go about it the right way.
-If you’d like to learn more, register for our digital workshop in the link below.
+If you’d like to learn more, download the ebook by clicking on the link below.

 Ramin Edmond is the former Content Strategist for GaggleAMP.
 Outside of work, Ramin likes to run, hike, and take pictures of Boston's best views.
 You can get in touch with Ramin by connecting with him on LinkedIn.

 Stay up to date with the latest in employee advocacy.